KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 final production model on all of the training data, with the best parameters, and then look at its performance on the test data.

+#### 3.6.5 Wrapping up

+ Regression is done using different loss functions than what we used for classification.
+Mean squared error (MSE) is a loss function commonly used for regression.
+ Similarly, evaluation metrics to be used for regression differ from those used for classification; naturally, the concept of accuracy doesn’t apply for regression.
+A common regression metric is mean absolute error (MAE).
+ When features in the input data have values in different ranges, each feature should be scaled independently as a preprocessing step.
+ When there is little data available, using K-fold validation is a great way to reliably evaluate a model.
+ When little training data is available, it’s preferable to use a small network with few hidden layers (typically only one or two), in order to avoid severe overfitting.